disneystreaming/smithy4s/modules/docs/src/02-the-smithy-idl/01-smithy-idl.md

 ### Collection types

-Smithy provides 3 different shapes of collections : lists, sets, and maps.
-They translate to the same, in the generated Scala code.
+Smithy provides 3 different shapes of collections: lists, sets, and maps.
+They translate to the corresponding `scala.collection` types in the generated Scala code.

 ```kotlin
 namespace foo